Self-dual quasiperiodic percolation: Two-fold anisotropy

 Now let's return to the setup in which we fix $n_\pm = 1/2 \pm n'$ and vary $n'$, which corresponds to a line with slope $-1$ through the multicritical point.
-The ratio of the vertical to horizontal connectivity, plotted for $[82,0]$ in~\autoref{fig:two-point} of the main text, presents a puzzle: for very small positive $n'$, the connectivity is in fact \textit{stronger} along the vertical axis, seemingly contrary to our proposed phase diagram.
+The ratio of the two-point connectivity function along the vertical and horizontal, plotted for $[82,0]$ in~\autoref{fig:two-point}, presents a puzzle: for very small positive $n'$, the two-point function is in fact \textit{greater} along the vertical axis, seemingly contrary to our proposed phase diagram.
 As seen from~\autoref{fig:varying-nplus}, however, for finite $L$ the line $n_+ + n_- = 1$ passes through a critical region at small $n'$ where the horizontal and vertical percolation transitions cannot be cleanly separated, and where for some samples the vertical wrapping cluster develops first.
 Thus whereas for sufficiently large $n'$ all samples are in the horizontally percolating, vertically non-percolating phase, below an $L$-dependent cutoff $n'_c(L)$, the opposite can occur.
 For individual samples, this critical region can extend to somewhat larger $n'$ than~\autoref{fig:varying-nplus} suggests, as the distribution of horizontal wrapping thresholds becomes bimodal with a peak near $(n_-^c)_h$ and another near $1/2$, before changing to a single peak at $(n_-^c)^h$ for sufficiently large $n_+$ (\autoref{fig:horizontal-steps}).
-While we cannot definitively rule out an alternate phase diagram where $n'_c(L\rightarrow\infty)$ remains finite, the trend with increasing $L$ suggests that this critical region shrink toward the multicritical point as $L\rightarrow\infty$, yielding the phase diagram advertised in~\autoref{fig:phase}.
+While we cannot definitively rule out an alternate phase diagram where $n'_c(L\rightarrow\infty)$ remains finite, the trend with increasing $L$ suggests that this critical region shrinks toward the multicritical point as $L\rightarrow\infty$, yielding the phase diagram advertised in~\autoref{fig:phase}.
 A similar phase diagram can be drawn in terms of $b_+$ and $b_-$, but for a finite sample, the finite size effects at small $b'$ will become entangled with the presence of sharp steps in the function $b'(n')$.

 Since the horizontal percolation phase boundary extends down to $n_-= (n_-^c)_h\approx 0.293$ for a wide range of $n_+>1/2$, the self-duality of the lattice implies that the vertical phase boundary remains at $(n_-^c)_v=1/2$ out to $n_+\approx 0.707$.
 Beyond this point, as shown in~\autoref{fig:varying-nplus}, the vertical wrapping threshold decreases sharply.
 In this regime, the separation into horizontally and vertically percolating phases is no longer appropriate, as the principal axes of the anisotropy begin to rotate away from the horizontal/vertical and toward the axes of the applied bias.
 The results for $n'>0.7$ depend on the system size and boundary conditions, and we have not carefully explored that part of this phase diagram.